amagalla/Webpack-React/README.md

-This is a biolerplate for basic React/CSS/Express setup that Sean made.

-create .env file in root directory
+create .env file in root directory (look at and follow .env.example file)

 npm install